We all know that writing quality content takes time. Have you ever written a solid blog post in 30 minutes or less?

 If you are using the Bramework blog builder, this step is completed for you!
 The tool has a built-in blog outline generator that generates multiple outlines in seconds.
 (I tried to tell you we make it easy on you.)

 If you aren’t using the Bramework blog builder, here are the core components of your blog outline:

 - Challenge or Question

-Additionally, we recommend throwing in a Click-to-Tweet, at least 3-5 images, internal and external links and of course – an engaging CTA.
+Additionally, I recommend throwing in a Click-to-Tweet, at least 3-5 images, internal and external links and of course – an engaging CTA.
 If you are looking to build traffic to your website through your blog, we sure know a thing or two about that.

 Build a Connection in 4 minutes